Munawwar/react-pack-mule/README.md

 ### API Reference

-##### useStore(selector&lt;String[]|Function&gt;[, comparator = shallowEqual])
+##### useGlobalState(prop: String[, comparator = shallowEqual]): State[prop]

-React hook to fetch the properties you want from global store.
-Using the hook also associates the component with only those props you've asked for.
-This makes re-rendering performance much better.
+React hook to fetch a property from global store.
+Using the hook also re-renders the component when the property changes.
+The comparator function is use to check whether the property has changed.
+By default only a shallow compare is done.

 Parameters:

-selector: Array of prop names (strings) you want to fetch from global store or a function that picks the states you want from the store.
+prop: Property name (string) you want to fetch from global store

-Returns: If array selector was used, then return value is an object with the key, values for each prop name you asked for.
-If a value doesn't exist you get undefined as the value for the prop name.
-If you used a selector function, then function's signature follows exactly as zustand's useStore() method's selector.
+Returns: value from the prop name, if it exists else undefined.

 <br><br>

-##### useGlobalStates

-Alias to useStore.
-It's exactly the same.
-This interface is there to keep compatibility with `react-global-states` library
+##### useStore(selector: Function[, comparator = shallowEqual]) - alias to zustand store

+Alias to zustand's useStore.

 <br><br>